rodrigogarciana/MidasData/README.md

 ## Running the Data extractor script

 Open the terminal and set your environment variables.
+(If the environment variables can't be easily set then set them inside julia) [read previous script description].

 ```ShellSession
 $ export CEDA_USER=your_ceda_username
 $ export CEDA_PASSWORD=your_ceda_password